tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 They all were successful challenges that took a lot of effort.
 The effort is so consuming that comes from stages where I manually worked on this to validate concepts first.

+## The Future is SWAM

+In the process, I defined a new technology for executing MathSwe operations.

+I'm introducing **SWAM (Special Software and Models)**.

+The objective is to take rigorous *soft* specs like **models** with *concrete* tools like **software** to deploy MathSwe operations on the outer world unrelated to mathematical purity.

+Inspired by **S.W.A.T.
+(Special Weapons and Tactics)** from the police department teams to enforce the law, I can **establish a compromise and discipline link** to MathSwe software *operations* by developing these concepts.

+It's super exciting that, —after innovating in previous original tech concepts that are evolving like Repsymo, MathSwe, and premium (first-class) like mathsoftware.engineer and math.software— we'll have one more original technology to rely on.